I am an experienced developer. A normal person that can tackle development problems in my experienced area just like you.

 You are not tech hippies anymore, all those trendy fancy stuff to you, are just some decoration of some simple fact.

-how, you learn more about the
+why more than the others, you learn more about the

 reason than a

-You think problem, and scope it
+You think about the problem, and scope it

 awesomecan't help you to ensure a macro scope success (vise versa).